bhauman/bhauman.github.com/drafts/immutable-data-service.md

 against.
 In other words, we have a reference to a specific document and when we make a specific operation against that particular document we know with great confidence the value of the resulting document.
-Hence, we don't have to constantly fetch the new value of the datum we are working with.
+Hence, we don't have to constantly fetch the value of the document we are working with.
 The client library can easily perform the operation locally and as long as the operation is successful we now know the absolute value of the new stored document without fetching it's value.